 - Ensure product quality – While you may be purchasing all of your food products from a single distributor, are you receiving the quality of meats, produce, dairy, etc. that you’ve built your reputation on?
 Are these products meeting your sustainability and transparency requirements?
 Be sure the items you specialize in are sourced, handled and distributed in a manner that keeps your diners coming back.

-- Keep your menu fresh – When you have more than one supplier they will work harder to keep your business.
+- Keep your menu fresh – When you have more than one restaurant supplier they will work harder to keep your business.
 And that means offering you more variety, unique products and perhaps even higher quality goods.
 You can use their competitive nature to your advantage and offer differentiating menu options to gain a competitive edge on the restaurants in your vicinity.

 - Put the customer back into customer service – I’m sure you’ve been there.
 Whether your fault or that of your broadline distributors, you were shorted on some items.
-If you have just a single supplier will they be willing, or can they respond to your needs at a moment’s notice?
+If you have just a single restaurant supplier will they be willing, or can they respond to your needs at a moment’s notice?
 Having a second distributor means you are at less risk of running out of the items you need.
 And always having the products you need means you won’t have customers walking out the door because you can’t make their favorite dish.

 - Make a difference – With sustainability and transparency top-of-mind of your customers, you need to do everything you can to let them know you are onboard.
 Your purchasing power can make a difference.
 Be sure the broadline distributors you use share the values that your customers care about and the ones you’ve built your restaurant’s reputation around.